Thesis

 “The traditional corporate card world was all about excess.
 When I asked people what they wanted?
 It wasn’t points.
 It wasn’t cash back.
 It was money in their bank account.
 They wanted more control and the ability to be more profitable.”

-As a result, Ramp aimed to build an easy-to-use card, and over time extended its platform to include software that would focus on helping companies spend less and keep more money in their bank accounts.
+As a result, Ramp aimed to build an easy-to-use card, and over time, extended its platform to include software that would focus on helping companies spend less and keep more money in their bank accounts.

-With Ramp’s expense management software, companies can effectively manage employee spending in one centralized dashboard.
+With Ramp’s expense management platform, companies can effectively manage employee spending in one centralized dashboard.
 Each component of the product is built to save both time and money.
 With the combination of both its card and software products, Ramp is more deeply integrated into the financial rails of its customers.

 As part of its base product offerings, Ramp offers customers the ability to build out complex and flexible approval chains for different conditions under expense approvals.
 The workflow approval building is initialized using one of a number of requirements that can be layered and nested to create the desired approval routing.
 Amount and employee role-based routing is available to all customers.
-However, there are unique fields offered solely to Ramp Plus customers
+However, there are several unique fields offered solely to Ramp Plus customers.

 Receipt Matching